 Instant Pot Adaptation

-Close the Instant Pot, then set to High pressure for 12 minutes, then allow the pressure to naturally release.
-The Natural Pressure Release (NPR) usually takes at least 15 minutes, and simply means you should do nothing and wait until the pressure has dissipated on its own and the pressure valve drops down.
+- When the cooking time is up, allow a natural release of pressure.
+The Natural Pressure Release (NPR) usually takes at least 15 minutes, and simply means you should do nothing.
+When the pressure has dissipated on its own, the pin on the valve will drop down, and the lid will unlock.
 The lid will not open until the pressure has completely released.

-- What to serve with lentils soup?
-I like to serve lentil soup with jasmine rice, cauliflower rice, crackers, or crusty bread.
+I like to serve this hearty meal with jasmine rice, cauliflower rice, crackers, or crusty bread.
 Any/all of the above would be fabulous!

 I’d love to hear about your experience making this recipe!